php-fig/fig-standards/proposed/http-message.md

      * Retrieve attributes derived from the request.
      *
      * If a router or similar is used to match against the path and/or request,
-     * this method can be used to retrieve the results, so long as those
+     * this method MAY be used to retrieve the results, so long as those
      * results can be represented as an array.
      *
      * @return array Attributes derived from the request.